Jacques II de Goyon: Seventh war of religion

 In 1579, Condé, frustrated about his failure to re-acquire the governorship of Picardie, seized the town of La Fère, initiating the seventh war of religion.
 Matignon settled in to siege the city for the crown, succeeding in reducing it after ten months.
 He was joined by a considerable ligue force under Aumale as he conducted his siege, and perhaps as a result offered generous terms to the besieged, hoping to avoid giving the ligue political advantage.
 Aumale fumed when he was made aware of the terms, and stormed out of the royal camp without taking leave of Matignon.

 In 1581 he accompanied Catherine as she tried to appeal to Alençon who was determined to take up a role as king of the Netherlands.
 At a meeting he warned the duke that his plans were likely to end in disaster.
 Alençon responded that if not for the presence of his mother he would have Matignon beaten and thrown from a window.

 Guyenne

-In 1583 the governorship of Normandy was re-consolidated into one office, and provided to Henri's favourite, Anne de Joyeuse, in compensation, Matignon was re-assigned to Guyenne where he and Épernon were granted the office of lieutenant-generals.
+In 1583 the governorship of Normandy was re-consolidated into one office, and provided to Henri's favourite, Anne de Joyeuse, in compensation, Matignon was reassigned to Guyenne where he and Épernon were granted the office of lieutenant-generals.
 In further compensation it was agreed that Matignons son would receive the singular lieutenant-general role of the reunified governorship after François d'O had a period in the role.